Director(s): Hisko Hulsing

 Genre: Animation, Drama, Fantasy, Sci-Fi

 Undone is an American animated television series created by Raphael Bob-Waksberg and Kate Purd, the creative minds behind BoJack Horseman and produced by Amazon Prime Video.
 The series stars Alita Battle Angel’s Rosa Salazar and Breaking Bad’s and Better Call Saul’s Bob Odenkirk.
 Brought to life by visionary Director Hisko Huksing, the series premiered on Amazon Prime Video on Friday, September 13, 2019.
+If you haven’t had the possibility of watching the first season, I highly suggest to do so, you can use this amazon coupon to get a discount on your Amazon prime Video membership.

 In March of 2018, Amazon Video announced the production of an animated original series using the animation style of Rotoscope where animation is drawn over live action video to capture a greater sense of realism.
 This same animation style can be seen in such cult films as “A Scanner Darkly” and “Waking Life.”
 The producers explored a story about the nature of reality and the perception of time.
 Rotoscoping allows for the ability to achieve a realistic sensation, yet allows for mind bending visuals.
 The series touches on personal experiences producer Kate Purdy has gone through.
 Suffering from a nervous breakdown and having a history of mental illness in Purdy’s family, Undone is a very personal project for the creative team.
 The first trailer was released in June 2019 to great anticipation.